 Many of us know we need to exercise to lose weight.
 However, to get right to the point, exercise sucks!
 We need something that is active, but fun.
 If you don’t like sport so much or feel that it might be hard on the joints, then you need to look elsewhere.

-This leads many to consider dance as an avenue to weight loss.
+This leads many of us to consider dance as an avenue to weight loss.